eclipse-archived/ceylon-lang.org/documentation/roadmap.md

 Notes:

 1. <a name="m1-control">Without support for `try (x)` or `if (satisfies U V)`.</a>
-2. <a name="m1-operators">Excluding slotwise operators, range operators, and operators that depend on `Gettable`/`Callable`.
+2. <a name="m1-operators">Excluding slotwise operators, and operators that depend on `Gettable`/`Callable`.
 Furthermore, *numeric widening* with arithmetic operators and user-defined numeric types is not supported.</a>
 3. <a name="m1-invocation">Excluding defaulted arguments and `Callable`.</a>

 ## Milestone 2